prt-prt/esp32-MotorController/README.md

 5. Build and upload the project using PlatformIO

 ### V2 Programming Advantage
 The v2 version with ESP32-S2 Mini can be programmed directly via USB-C connection without additional hardware, making development and testing significantly easier.
+During development, you can disconnect the powerbank and connect the ESP32-S2 Mini directly to your computer.

 ## Features